The

 average credit card charges.
 So you really need to think long and hard about how easy it will be to get your money’s worth.

-Pedestrian ongoing rewards for most purchases.
+Unimpressive ongoing rewards for most purchases

 The AAdvantage Executive Card gives you just 1 mile per $1 spent on everything but American Airlines purchases.
-That means you’ll be earning the equivalent of 1.36% “cash” back.
+That means you’ll be earning the equivalent of 1.52% “cash” back.

 That’s fine, but it’s certainly nothing special.
 The average cash rewards card gives you

-1.17% back on purchases, and you can get 2% cash back on all purchases from some of the best cards.
+1.18% back on purchases, and you can get 2% cash back on all purchases from some of the best cards.
 Besides, there are several other American Airlines credit cards with ongoing rewards that are at least as good.

-Top-tier credit requirement.
+Top-tier credit requirement

 If you don’t have at least